USS Octans

-USS Octans (AF-26) was a stores ship acquired by the U.S. Navy for service in World War II, named after the constellation Octans.
+USS Octans (AF-26) was a stores ship acquired by the United States Navy for service in World War II, named after the constellation Octans.
 She was responsible for delivering necessary goods and equipment to ships and stations in the war zone.

 Octans (AF–26) was built as SS Ulua in 1917 by Workman Clark and Co., Ltd., Belfast; acquired by the Navy 8 May 1943 under charter through the War Shipping Administration from her owner, the United Fruit Co.; and commissioned 11 June.

 World War II Pacific Theatre operations

-Following two weeks of fitting out at Oakland, California, Octans departed San Francisco Bay on 25 June 1943, bound for Noumea, New Caledonia.
+Following two weeks of fitting out at Oakland, California, Octans departed San Francisco Bay on 25 June 1943, bound for Nouméa, New Caledonia.
 Arriving there 17 July, she took up her mission of transporting fresh and frozen provisions from New Zealand and Australian ports to ships and bases located in the Solomons, the Admiralties, and New Guinea.

 Transporting wounded soldiers

 During an availability at Sydney, Australia, in November 1944, another capability and task was added with the installation of a 30-bed sick bay.
 On succeeding trips to Australia from more-advanced bases, wounded soldiers and sailors were transferred from the battle areas to recovery havens.